 Although it’s hard to find sheep’s head in Icelandic restaurants these days, it’s still considered a very traditional dish.
 Icelanders still cook it at home, and you can find it glaring back at you from within the frozen section of pretty much any supermarket.

-It’s typically served with mashed potato or turnip and the whole head is eaten with the exception of the brain (which funnily enough, is considered a delicacy in France).
-The cheek and tongue are considered the best part for their meatiness, but some folk prize the eyes due to their succulent texture.
+It’s typically served with mashed potato or turnip and the whole head is eaten with the exception of the brain.
+Funnily enough, sheep’s brain is a delicacy in France – maybe they should start exporting their leftovers.
+The cheek and tongue are considered the best part for their meatiness.
+However, some folk prize the eyes due to their succulent, gooey texture.

 The presentation is mainly what throws people off.
 A sheep’s head is probably too much of a visual reminder of the animal they’re used to seeing in nature.
 But I find this reaction to eating meat a bit ridiculous.
 In my opinion it’s important to have a connection of the food chain if you’re going to eat meat anyway.

-You can also get sviðasulta (sheep head jam) – which is constructed by chopping up the meat from cooked sheep heads, pressing it into moulds, and then cooling it.
-That’s eaten as a bread topping.
+In addition, you can also get sviðasulta (sheep head jam).
+The jam or pate is constructed by chopping up the meat from cooked sheep head, pressing it into moulds, and then rest to cool.
+When it’s ready, you can eat it as a bread topping.

 Cod’s Head

-Such a restaurant is the award-winning Matur og Drykkur in Reykjavik who cook it with a chicken and berry glaze before caramelising it with a theatrical blowtorch performance before serving.
+Such a restaurant is the award-winning Matur og Drykkur in Reykjavik.
+They cook it with a chicken and berry glaze before caramelising it with a theatrical blowtorch performance before serving.
 Yum, yum, yum!

 Súrir Hrútspungar aka Sour Ram’s Testical